alphagov/govwifi-user-signup-api/README.md

 - `POST /user-signup/email-notification` - AWS SES incoming email notifications
 - `POST /user-signup/sms-notification/notify` - Notify incoming SMS notifications

-## Performance Platform
+## Recording statistics

-This application sends statistics to the [Performance Platform][performance-platform] for volumetrics and completion rates via a Rake task.
+This application sends statistics to the S3 for volumetrics and completion rates via a Rake task.
 This Rake task is triggered by an ECS scheduled task.

 ### Send statistics manually